Status: Common regular spring and fall migrant statewide. Common regular breeder east and central, rare casual west.

-A male fitted with a geolocator yielded the following spring migration itinerary: six days in the Bahamas, on 14 May a flight northwest across the Gulf of Mexico to Alabama, on to Kansas two days later (16 May), arriving at a Nebraska breeding site on 20 May (Renfrew et al 2015).
+A male fitted with a geolocator yielded the following spring migration itinerary: six days in the Bahamas, on 14 May a flight northwest across the Gulf of Mexico to Alabama, on to Kansas two days later (16 May), and arriving at a Nebraska breeding site 20 May (Renfrew et al 2020).

 - High counts: 208 in Hall Co 10 May 2003, 125 in Sheridan Co 18 May 2009, and 100 at Rowe Sanctuary, Buffalo Co 24 May 1998.